natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

   ********
   #### Creating Volumes
   - Make sure to select the same availibilty zone for your volume that your instance is in
+  #### Volume Types (6 Types)
+  - gp2/gp3 : general prupose SSD that balances price and performance
+  - io1/io2 block Express :

+  ### EC2 Instance Store
+  - Better I/O performance
+  - lose their storage if they are stopped
+  - good for buffer/cache/scratch data/ temportary content
+  - risk of data loss if hardware fail so you need to make sure you backup the data

+## AMIs (Amazon Machine Image)
+- AMI powers the EC2 instances
+- they are a customization of an EC2 instance
+  - software configuration, OSs, monitoring
+- AMI are built for a specific region
+- You can launch EC2 instances from:
+  - A Public AMI :AWS provided
+  - Your own AMI
+  - An AWS Marketplace AMI : an AMI someone else made (potentially sells)
+  ### Create an AMI
+  - Create an instance
+  - Right click instance > Create an image > create image button